-Karim Belhadjali, the manager of Abt's Baton Rouge office, specializes in long-term planning of complex coastal ecosystem restoration and storm flood risk reduction projects.
+Karim Belhadjali specializes in long-term planning of complex coastal ecosystem restoration and storm flood risk reduction projects.
 He has spent 15 years working on these projects in Louisiana and currently manages Abt's Baton Rouge office.

-Earlier in his career in Louisiana, he was a supervisor and scientist at the Coastal Restoration Division at the Louisiana Department of Natural Resources.
-In these roles he managed the division's information management system and evaluated the likelihood of success of different measures for 11 federally-funded coastal ecosystem restoration projects, among other work.
+Earlier in his career in Louisiana, he was a supervisor and scientist in the Coastal Restoration Division of the Louisiana Department of Natural Resources.
+In these roles he managed the division's information management system and evaluated the likelihood of success of different measures for 11 federally funded coastal ecosystem restoration projects, among other work.

-Belhadjali, as a Peace Corps volunteer in Tuvalu, worked on fisheries resource assessment, inshore fisheries development, coastal resource conservation, ciguatera monitoring and provided advice for the sustainable management of fisheries resources, among other issues.
+Belhadjali, as a Peace Corps volunteer in Tuvalu, worked on fisheries resource assessment, inshore fisheries development, coastal resource conservation and ciguatera monitoring, and he provided advice for the sustainable management of fisheries resources, among other issues.

 - Geographic Information Systems